YaoGroup/DIFFICE_jax/paper.md

 function when solving the inverse problem.

-However, to infer the effective viscosity from the SSA equations and remote-sensing data, the existing library or codes of PINNs available in public might be inadequate.
+However, to infer the effective viscosity from the SSA equations and remote-sensing data, the existing library or codes of PINNs available online might be inadequate.
-Additional settings of the neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential to ensure the success for the inversion. the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure. and the correct implementation of the optimizer.
+Additional settings for neural networks, optimization method, pre-processing of both the SSA equations and observational data are all essential for the success of the viscosity inversion vis PINNs. `pinnIceShelf' incorperate the optimal settings of PINNs in all these aspects.
+All settings are either universal for the training of different ice shelves or self-adjustable by the algorithm involved in the library based on the auto-detection of different features of given ice shelf.

+the package involved unified data normalization method, best setting of hyper-parameter for the training, the optimal design of neural network structure. and the correct implementation of the optimizer.